SuperOfficeDocs/superoffice-docs/docs/en/security/privacy/learn/implementation-guide.md

 * **Source:** where you record how a contact's personal information was collected.
 This can be anything from getting a business card, to receiving an email or someone filling out a web form on your website.

 What types of purposes, legal bases and sources you need to use will depend upon how your business collects personal data and for what reasons and purposes.
-Once you have identified this, you are able to define these fields inside your SuperOffice CRM.
+After you have identified this, you are able to define these fields inside your SuperOffice CRM.

 ## Define privacy and consent requirements